What is an odd lot stock order?

 Are you looking to buy or sell less than 100 shares of stocks?
 Or, perhaps you're looking to purchase 237 or 688 shares of stock?
 Then that’s what we call an odd-lot.
 This isn’t an inside joke the industry had made to make fun of you.
 Instead, it’s just another way of referring to a quantity of stock that is not an increment of 100.

 Lining up an odd-lot trade is just like any other stock order.
-The quantity arrows located in the quantity field of the order ticket defaults to round lots.
-To adjust an order in a non-round lot increment requires one more step.
+When adjusting the quantity using the quantity arrows in the order ticket, it defaults to round lots.
+Changing a stock order to a non-round lot increment requires one more step.

 Below are animated illustration on how to enter a specific amount of stock on all three platforms.